nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 There are detailed notes about how to populate each of these resources in the individual resource pages.

+## Investigations and Problems

+There is specific guidance for representing the relationship of a problem to an investigation.
+Details are provided on the [Problem guidance](accessrecord_structured_development_problems_guidance.html).

 ## Using the `List` resource for investigations queries

 The results of a query for investigations **MUST** return a `List` containing references to all the `DiagnosticReport` resources to represent each investigation report that is returned.
 The list code **MUST** be set to `887191000000108` for `Investigations and results`.